 of materials, shapes and sizes, which offers more of a variety to customers in

 terms of appearance, functionality and, not to mention, price!
+You now have the option to create anything that suits your style.
 What started out

 once as an unfixed, candlelit light fixture made of wood and/or cast metal that

 was held to light the way from one room to another, chandeliers now come in a

 variety of styles, such as mesh chandeliers, crystal chandeliers and more.

 Prior to the 15th century, chandeliers were more